haugene/docker-transmission-openvpn/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   You are amazing!
 Thanks for contributing to our project!
   Please, DO NOT DELETE ANY TEXT from this template! (unless instructed).
+  Also, please create PRs to DEV branch, !!NOT!!
+MASTER branch.
+  If necessary, when we review or such, make a comment if you feel this needs to go to master directly, otherwise we will merge to master when necesssary.
 -->
 ## Breaking change
 <!--